Exunys/Aimbot-V3/README.md

 The code above loads the module's environment in your script executor's global environment meaning it will be achivable across every script.

-The identificator for the environment is `ExunysDeveloperAimbot` which is a table that has configurable settings and interactive user functions.
+The identificator for the environment is `ExunysDeveloperAimbot` which is a table that has configurable settings and interactive methods.

 The table loaded into the exploit's global environment by the module has a [*metatable*](https://create.roblox.com/docs/scripting/luau/metatables) set to it with a **__call** metamethod, meaning you can call the table which would load the Aimbot.